 Thank you for considering leaving a personal and lasting gift to Birmingham Hippodrome.
 Since 1899 we have been at the beating heart of Birmingham, bringing the joy of live performance to generations of people just like you.
 As a longstanding arts charity, you can be confident in our promise that we will continue to offer world class entertainment, awe-inspiring arts commissions and education opportunities for decades to come.

 Making a legacy gift is something anyone can do.
 We understand that a Will is a very special promise you make to those you love and that your family will come first.
 Beyond this, it can make a lasting difference to the charitable causes that you care passionately about.

 Your gift is your choice.
 And it really doesn’t have to be large to make a difference.
 Any amount you leave to Birmingham Hippodrome can play a big part in the future of the theatre and our charitable work.
 With your support, you’ll help to power unforgettable performance for years to come.

 If coming to the Hippodrome has been part of your family traditions, a gift in your Will could be the best way to remember and support us, and pass on your love of this very special venue.
 Read the tabs below for further information, and to complete a Legacy-Pledge-Form

 You can also take advantage of our Free Wills Scheme with Wills & Legal Services to draft your will, in return for a small donation.

 Birmingham Hippodrome has been part of the fabric of Birmingham and the West Midlands for decades.
-A shared love for live performance has made us a stage for life for countless families in making memories that last a lifetime.
+A shared love for live performance has made us a cultural hub for countless families in making memories that last a lifetime.

 Will you help make this magic continue?